City of Boulder Energy Impact Offset Fund

 Are there currently any projects being financed by the Fund?

 Yes, the city has subscribed to Jack’s Solar Garden and will be providing those subscriptions to community members with low-incomes.
 Several other projects are also in various stages of development.

 If I pay into the Fund, what are my benefits?

-The City of Boulder’s marijuana licensing requirements state that a licensed facility must report monthly energy use and then offset 100 percent of its electricity use.
-Licensed facilities that opt into the Fund will pay their offset cost bi-annually and will be invoiced for the kilowatt hours used for the time designated.
-The city’s hope is to provide benefits back to the cannabis industry in the form of renewable energy, if logistically and legally doable.
-However, with the Federal status of marijuana businesses, the city will be using consultants to research and evaluate the best ways to provide benefits back to the industry and/or install large arrays of solar locally.
+The City of Boulder’s marijuana licensing requirements state that a licensed cultivation facility must report monthly energy use and then offset 100 percent of its electricity use.
+Licensed cultivation facilities that opt into the Fund will pay their offset cost bi-annually and will be invoiced for the kilowatt (kWhs) hours used for the time designated.
+The city will provide benefits back to the cannabis industry by investing in projects that offset their electricity use, which will in turn lower the fees that licensed facilities must pay.

 How can I provide feedback on how the city will use the Fund?